offgriddev/partner-center-open-dotnet/README.md

-# partner-center-open-dotnet
+# Partner Center .NET

-Unofficial version of the Partner Center .NET SDK.
-This package is not affiliated with or supported by Microsoft.
+This is an unofficial open source version of the Partner Center .NET SDK, and it is not affiliated with or supported by Microsoft.